tom-thai-gtb/VBECustomColors/README.md

    *  If you cannot find it, run `DIR C:\VBE*.DLL /S` in cmd and give it a few minutes
    *  Make a copy and rename VBE7orig.DLL just in case you make a mistake.

-2. Open the DLL in HxD
+2. Open the DLL in HxD (or this might be better https://hexed.it/)

 3. Search for the first instance of the following ( Search | Find, Data Type = "Hex-Values" Search Direction="All":